 The name of the child, Sorrow, is significant.
 Mourning was taken more seriously in past generations than it is today.
 The child Sorrow would have signified a developmental process, one that addressed the inevitability of loss and the necessity of adapting to new circumstances.

 In the treatment of trauma, grief is seen as a central aspect of recovery.
 Sometimes therapists speak of the grief of relief to describe the sorrow that arises when we begin to feel the trauma is behind us.
 We can finally start the process of mourning.
 As many of us have discovered, mourning signals a new stage in the process of recovery: integration — what Pierre Janet identified as the third stage in the Phase Oriented Model of trauma treatment.
-At this point, we begin to turn away from what happened to us and start to address who we have become as a result of living through sexual abuse and the alienation it caused.
+At this point, we begin to turn away from what happened to us and start to address who we have become as a result of living through sexual trauma and the alienation it caused.
 We often have neglected parts of ourselves that hold memories of sexual trauma.
 We may even be hateful of that part (or parts) and feelings of vulnerability, as well as the tendency to act submissively when feeling threatened.
 Emotionally, this abandoned part (or parts) of the self resonates with the sacrifice of animals — the two calves killed in an effort to remain loyal to the king.
-Self-sacrifice is a common reaction to betrayal trauma, and was discussed earlier this year in terms of structural dissociation.
+Self-sacrifice is a common reaction to betrayal trauma, and was discussed in prior posts in terms of structural dissociation.
 We abandon vulnerable parts of ourselves, yet are also protective of them.
 Fight and Flight parts are continually activated in attempts to avoid retraumatization.
 The structural dissociation of our psyches must be understood and overcome for us to reach a state of wholeness.
 We must regain a relationship with the vulnerable aspects of ourselves — what some refer to as the inner child.
 Yet we must also become aware of our defenses and cultivate them so we can truly feel empowered.

 Once sexually abused and scapegoated, we are fearful of power’s corruption.
 Nevertheless, because we are human, we feel aggression, hate, greed, lust — the entire Pandora’s box of ugliness that make up the shadow side of humanity.
 We cannot become whole until we deal with the shadow aspect of ourselves.
 Jung wrote: